dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 ### 1.1 - Version Numbers matter with three.js

-When I wrote this post I was using revision 127 of three.js
+When I wrote this post I was using revision 127 of three.js which was release in April of 20201.
+It would seem that much has not changes with the Object3d scale property and the Vercor3 class to which the scale property is an instance of.
+However it is still possible that the code examples here might break with future versions of three.js.

 ### 1.2 Read up more on Object3d in general if you have not done so